anpawo/C-Lib/README.md

 - LIST - list of objects
 - DICT -> list of object pairs (key/value)

+# Some Details
-Every object type is associated with an ID.
+- Every object type is associated with an ID.
 When using any function, the function acts
 according to the ID type of the object used.

-I use the cleanup attribut to avoid frees.
+- I use the cleanup attribut to avoid frees.